AndrewMathas/WebQuiz/README.rst

 webquiz.tex
     LaTeX source for the WebQuiz_ manual

-webquiz-on-line-manual.tex
+webquiz-online-manual.tex
-    LaTeX source for the on-line Webquiz_ manual
+    LaTeX source for the online Webquiz_ manual

 credits.tex
     LaTeX source for the credits file